Recursive variational Gaussian approximation with the Whittle likelihood for linear non-Gaussian state space models: Applications

 Figure~\ref{fig:lgss_posterior_10000_temperfirst5_blocksize100_176indiv_arctanh_thinned_20230525} shows the marginal posterior distributions of the parameters, along with bivariate posterior distributions.
 The three methods yield very similar posterior distributions for all parameters.
 We also show in Section~\ref{sec:blocksize_test} of the online supplement that the posterior densities obtained from R-VGA-Whittle using block size $B = 100$ are highly similar to those obtained without block updates.
 This suggests that block updates are useful for speeding up R-VGA-Whittle without compromising the accuracy of the approximate posterior densities.

 A comparison of the computing time between R-VGA-Whittle, HMC-Whittle and HMC-exact for this model can be found in Table~\ref{tab:comp_time}.
-The table shows that R-VGA-Whittle is nearly 10 times faster than HMC-Whittle and more than 30 times faster than HMC-exact.
+The table shows that R-VGA-Whittle is slightly faster than HMC-Whittle and more than 40 times faster than HMC-exact.